FarahMint/recipe-chef/README.md

 - [x] Remove a selected recipe from previous bookmark.

+## Notes work done:

+- display the number of recipes per categories
+- display total number of all recipes available from the API
+- user get notified when add, remove a recipe from bookmark
+- change the UI  when get on mobile view (vw > 678px);

 ## 🧐 Work in progress
 - 404 page
 - sass for style